Springest/CakePHP-Mailchimp-datasource/README.md

 ## Debugging

-Unfortunately, the 1.3 vendor class from Mailchimp does not through exceptions.
+Unfortunately, the 2.0 vendor class from Mailchimp does not through exceptions.
 So if your methods return false and you need to know the error message/code you will have to use the following:

-	debug($this->MailchimpSubscriber->Mailchimp->errorCode);
-	debug($this->MailchimpSubscriber->Mailchimp->errorMessage);
+	debug($this->MailchimpSubscriber->response);

 with `$this->MailchimpSubscriber` being your model.